 However, we would recommend carrying out a visual examination before using the equipment for the first time.
 Check the plug, cable and casing for damage, and make sure the plug has the BSi kitemark or CE mark on it.

 If you are not 100% confident that the equipment is safe to use, don’t use it.
-If you have bought from a retailer you are entitled to a refund, repair or replacement under the Consumer Rights Act.

 If you are buying a second-hand product, it is worth asking if a PAT test has recently been carried out.
 This helps to show that the product has been tested and is safe for use.